 Can Cats Eat Grapes?

-Interestingly, cats are less susceptible to eating grapes, as researchers believe that due to their more discriminating habits and appetites, they rank lower in reported consumption of toxic foods.
+Interestingly, cats are less susceptible to complications from eating grapes, as researchers believe that due to their more discriminating habits and appetites, they rank lower in reported consumption of toxic foods.
 However, that doesn’t mean they’re out of the woods.